McShelby/hugo-theme-relearn/exampleSite/content/authoring/imageeffects.en.md

 | lightbox | The image will be clickable to show it enlarged                   |
 | shadow   | Draws a shadow around the image to make it appear hovered/glowing |

-As [described](authoring/markdown#image-effects), one way to use them is to add them as URL query parameter.
+One way to use them is to add them as URL query parameter to each individually linked image.

 This can become cumbersome to be done consistently for the whole site.
-Instead, you can configure the defaults in your `hugo.toml` as well as overriding these defaults in a page's front matter.
+Instead, you can [configure the defaults](configuration/customization/imageeffects) in your `hugo.toml` as well as overriding these defaults in a page's front matter.

 Explicitly set URL query parameter will override the defaults set for a page or your site.